BenOrton1/simongame/README.md

 Testing
 ------

+bug found where a single click was registering multiple times cased by .click function being inside a function adding multiple event listeners. this was fixed by moving the event listeners outside the function.

 console.log used to test the simonObject.gameOrder to make sure it generates 20 random numbers between 1 and 4